syron/opentelemetry.servicebus.metricsenabler/README.md

 > Even if the official otel collector supports azure monitor receivers, an Azure Monitor resource is still required.
 This does not require any Azure Monitor resource.

+> This project is just meant as an example of how simple it is to accomplish quite advanced tasks using open telemetry.

 ## Metrics

 ### Queues